MILLION-DOLLAR URLS: The most expensive domain names of all time

 Date sold: March 2014

-Youxi.com (which means 'games' in Chinese), sold for $2.4 million in a private sale in March 2014.
+Youxi.com (which means 'games' in Chinese), sold for $US2.4 million in a private sale in March 2014.
 It was purchased by Gamewave Group Limited.

 Year sold: 2012

-Forexpros.com bought Investing.com in late 2012 for $2.45 million.
+Forexpros.com bought Investing.com in late 2012 for $US2.45 million.
 It was the largest domain sale of the year.

 The site is now chock-full of content about investing and the stock market.